ScilifelabDataCentre/dds_cli/docs/index.rst

    Forgetting passwords in the DDS means that you will lose access to all project data.
 We highly recommend that you use a password management system such as `LastPass <https://www.lastpass.com/>`_ or similar.

    When resetting a password you can, of course, regain access to the projects you lost access to.
 This procedure is explained <here>.

+Your account will be either a *Unit Admin*, *Unit Personnel* or a *Researcher* account.
+These are called the different roles which define the commands and actions you are allowed to perform in the DDS, including some administrative permissions.
+The roles are defined <here>.

 .. _how-to-use: